 Notes

-- The leaner the ground turkey, the higher the chance the burger has to dry out.
-I recommend around 94% lean.
+- Ground Turkey: The leaner the ground turkey, the higher the chance the burger has to dry out.
+I recommend around 93% lean.

-- Stove Directions: Heat 1 Tablespoon of vegetable or canola oil in a skillet over medium-high heat.
-Hold your hand over the skillet and when you feel the heat rising up, the skillet is hot enough.
-Carefully place cold turkey burgers in heated skillet and cook for 5 minutes with a lid on top.
-Flip burgers over and cook covered for an additional 4-5 minutes or until a meat thermometer registers 165°F (74°C).
-If adding cheese, place a slice of cheese on the burger for the last 30 seconds.
-If skillet isn’t large enough, cook in batches.
+- Stovetop Instructions: Heat 1 Tablespoon oil in a skillet over medium-high heat.
+Place the cold turkey burgers in the hot skillet and cook for 5 minutes with a lid on top.
+Flip and cook for 4–5 more minutes, or until an instant-read thermometer registers 165°F (74°C).
+If desired, top with cheese during the last 30 seconds of cooking.
+If skillet isn’t large enough for all of the burgers, cook in batches.

 Hi Sally!